AsianHighway/money-docs/README.md

 # money-docs
+Configure our CROWDFUNDING PLATFORM to share up to 50% of our fee with everyone bringing users who post a request that gains some funding.
+Project is currently at https://gf.asianhighway26.com Read the other readme file for more info.

-Maybe those of you with more experience will recommend the correct way to redesign our projects and repositories.
-In the description of the crowdfunding money portion of the www.7millionjobs.com project is the information that could have been placed here, instead of where it is now.
-Please forgive me for not being an expert on setting up this PRO account that allows YOU to earn income assisting US to earn income.
+Those of you with more experience will recommend the correct way to redesign our projects and repositories.